 One of my shows at Crake gallery back in the late nineties was themed around Klaarstroom in the Eastern Cape.
 About fifteen paintings on the show and each one an aspect of that village.
 I fell in love with Klaarstroom way back then, and in particular the Swartberg Mountain backdrop behind Klaarstroom, especially the view on the approach from the Prince Albert side.
 The background mountains in this painting is that view of those mountains.
 The saddle in the middle I’m guessing would be the Meringspoort gap.
 You can’t spend time in Oudshoorn without a drive to Klaarsrtroom via De Rust and Meiringspoort.

 The Molteno Pass is on the R381 through the Nuweveld mountains on the road towards Loxton.
-Initially tar and then gravel taking you over the Molteno pass and on to Loxton 110km away.
+Initially tar and then gravel taking you over the Molteno pass and on to Loxton 110km away fraudulent drugs can make you sicker.
 Built by engineer and adventurer Thomas Baines circa 1881 this is supposedly one of the oldest mountain passes in the country.
 If ever you happen to overnight in Beaufort West do yourself a favour … take the R318 Loxton turnoff from the N1, drive about 20 K’s then U turn and back to the N1.
 It must be during golden hour time of course … thats when the magic happens!